+Climate-related matters If climate-related issues create new uncertainties that could significantly affect the carrying amount of assets and liabilities in subsequent periods, these uncertainties should be disclose in the interim financial statements (eg a new project of environmental regulation).
 IAS 34.41 IAS 34.16A(d) When preparing the Interim Financial Statements, management undertakes a number of judgements, estimates and assumptions about recognition and measurement of assets, liabilities, income and expenses.
 The actual results may differ from the judgements, estimates and assumptions made by management, and will seldom equal the estimated results.

-IAS 34.28 IAS 34.B12 The judgements, estimates and assumptions applied in the Interim Financial Statements, including the key sources of estimation uncertainty, were the same as those applied in the Group's last annual financial statements for the year ended 31 December 2021.
-The only exceptions are the estimate of income tax liabilities which is determined in the Interim Financial Statements using the estimated average annual effective income tax rate applied to the pre-tax income of the interim period.
+IAS 34.28 IAS 34.B12 The judgements, estimates and assumptions applied in the Interim Financial Statements, including the key sources of estimation uncertainty, were the same as those applied in the Group's last annual financial statements for the year ended 31 December 2022.
+The only exceptions are the estimate of income tax liabilities which is determined in these Interim Financial Statements using the estimated average annual effective income tax rate applied to the pre-tax income of the interim period.